 - The normal loss of skin turgor due to aging, smoking, or rapid weight loss

-- Loss of vertical dimension of the face due to severe tooth wear, edentulous states and mal-fitted dentures increasing overhang of the upper lips onto the lower (overclosure)
+- Loss of vertical dimension of the face due to severe tooth wear, edentulous states, and mal-fitted dentures increasing overhang of the upper lip onto the lower one (overclosure)

 - Retrognathic malocclusion

-- Deepened furrowing of the skin dependent to the commissures (marionette lines)
+- Deepened furrowing of the skin dependent on the commissures (marionette lines)